dpiponi/Alcator/README.md

 An Acorn Atom emulator.

 (This is actually forked from my Atari 2600 emulator.)
+This is work in progress.
+You can play pretty much any Acorn Atom game that doesn't use a 6522 VIA chip but it's not all documented yet.

 You'll need some ROMs.
 You can get them from [here](http://www.acornatom.nl/atom_handleidingen/aw123/acorn_roms.htm).